Where to Stay in Paris: Best Paris Hotels by Neighborhood (2026)

 If this is your first time in Paris or you are celebrating a special occasion such as an anniversary, birthday, or girls’ trip, you might want an Eiffel Tower view.
 This is a popular request, and I hope more hotels make booking easier, as it doesn’t always show the view or identify that an Eiffel Tower view is guaranteed.

-Hotel Comtesse is a boutique hotel just around the corner from the Eiffel Tower.
-The location is excellent if you want an Eiffel Tower view and to be situated in this part of Paris.
-I stayed here one night a few summers ago to check out the hotel and the view.
-I loved that you could book an Eiffel Tower view exclusively with the hotel.
+Hotel Comtesse is a boutique hotel just around the corner from the Eiffel Tower in the 7th arrondissement.
+The location is excellent if you want an Eiffel Tower view and to be situated in this neighborhood of Paris.
+I stayed here for a few nights in the summer to check out the hotel and the view.
+When booking, you could select an Eiffel Tower view exclusively with the hotel.
 There was an upcharge, and I stayed in a Prestige Room, which was worth it.
 You can have a side view or a head-on view.
-On my first trip to Paris, I was convinced I would have a view of the Eiffel Tower, but it wasn’t within my budget.
-Now, I am on the hunt for budget-friendly options for other travelers.

-Hotel Grand Powers Paris Luxury Hotel
+Hotel Grand Powers Paris Luxury Hotel in the 8th Arrondissement

 Budget Hotels To Stay in Paris